SoLaughlin/overthewire/level03.md

   `ls` showed the file

-  however when using :`cat spaces in this file name` returned nothing spaces are now allowed in filenames but terminals have problems reading them.
+  however when using :`cat spaces in this file name` returned nothing spaces are now allowed in filenames(not always the case) but terminals have problems translating them.

   By using `tab` it autofilled to `spaces\ in\ this\ filename`